Go to page content

 Date: April 24, 2023

-Can you remember when your parent taught you how to brush your teeth?
-The strawberry-flavoured toothpaste and colourful brushes seemed like loyal friends who helped clean your teeth.
+Remember when you first learnt to brush your teeth?
+The strawberry-flavoured toothpaste and colourful brushes were like loyal friends who helped you along the way.
 Eventually, brushing teeth became so ingrained in your routine that you can do it with your eyes closed.
-But because of that, you might be taking it for granted.
-Everyone – not just children – needs a refresher on proper toothbrushing practices.

-Over the years, many people have fallen victim to dental care misconceptions.
-And, as dental technology levels up, you, too, should upgrade your brushing techniques!
+But everyone – not just children – needs a refresher on proper toothbrushing practices every now and then.
+And, as dental technology levels up, you, too, should upgrade your toothbrushing game!
 Follow this guide on taking care of your teeth like a pro.

 Two hands holding a black electric toothbrush.